Natural, Herbal Wormers and Worming Aids for Dogs and Cats to Prevent and Treat Infestations

 For dogs and puppies

-Papaya contains four natural anti-parasitic compounds that have strong worm-killing properties.
+Papaya contains four natural anti-parasitic compounds with strong worm-killing properties.
 Naturally occurring enzymes in papaya also aid digestion.

 Daily Dosage